CrackerBites/CrackerFlags/README.md

 These are the flags I've spent way too many hours creating, enduring lots of server crashes for no reason.
 Now, I'm publicly sharing them specifically for [Servcity](https://servcity.org/) customers.
 > [!CAUTION]
 > **I am not responsible for any negative impact on your server or data loss resulting from the use of these flags.
-By using these flags, you agree that all consequences are your own responsibility.**
+By using these flags or applying my optimisations, you agree that all consequences are your own responsibility.**
 >
 > *I won't be explaining what each fastflag does.
 If you want to know, please do your own research.*

  **Supported server jars:**
 - [x] Spigot and all of its forks!

-*Everything else is untested and likely won't be, as I don't see any reason to run modded servers.*
+*This applies to the GraalVM Fastflags and OpenJ9.
+The Etil flags should work fine regardless of what you are using.
+As for OpenJ9 and GraalVM, everything else is untested and likely won't be, as I don't see any reason to run modded servers.*

 ### These Fastflags downbelow are specifically made for [Graalvm](https://www.graalvm.org/downloads/#) this is what i personally use and what will probably get updated the most.
 > [!IMPORTANT]